William Cameron Forbes: Haiti

 Forbes was appointed by President Herbert Hoover in 1930 to lead a commission charged with investigating the reasons for ongoing minor rebellions in Haiti.
 Forbes gave Hoover a plan to stabilize Haiti and remove the US Marines.
 An agreement in August 1931 started the withdrawal and a similar plan led to Hoover's withdrawal of troops from Nicaragua.
 Franklin Roosevelt later completed the process, calling it the "Good Neighbor policy."

 Japan

 Forbes was nominated by President Hoover and confirmed as United States Ambassador to Japan.
 He served from 1930 to 1932.
+He was reluctant to enter the post, and during his tenure frequently clashed with Henry Stimson as militarism became a dominant ideology in Japan.

+In early personal correspondence, Forbes identified himself as a "fish out of water" at the Embassy in Tokyo.
+In his first year as ambassador, he spent much time travelling through Asia and pursuing leisure activities.
+However, the Mukden Incident forced him to return to his diplomatic responsibilities.
+Forbes frequently deprecated protestations sent by Secretary Stimson and other elements critical of Japan's actions, seeking to ensure stability in the US-Japan relationship.
+In the face of militarist ascendance following the 1932 general election, he was still reluctant to lodge complaints not backed by real force.
+Nonetheless, he "castigated" Japan's withdrawal from the League of Nations during the Manchurian Crisis, due to his belief that Japan's unilateral action might have generated less uproar if it had acknowledged certain League guidelines.

+Personal financial pressures resulting from the Great Depression and failing health resulted in his resignation in March 1932.
+Shortly after his resignation, he told a close friend that his "principal stunt" as ambassador had been "trying to keep the United States from being too insistent upon checking Japan".
+Although Forbes' short, quiescent tenure in Japan has been identified by some as absent-minded, others have characterized it as characteristic of not-yet-formalized realist principles.
+He also presided over the construction of a new embassy complex in Tokyo, designed by Harold Van Buren Magonigle.

 In 1935, Forbes headed an American Economic Mission to Japan and China to promote good business relations.
-The April 9, 1935 photo to the right presents Forbes meeting with the Japanese Minister of Commerce and Industry, Machida Chūji, at the official residence of Machida, in Tokyo.
-Together, they renegotiated agreements that would improve commercial relations between the two nations.
+In 1935, Forbes met with the Japanese Minister of Commerce and Industry, Machida Chūji, to renegotiate agreements that would improve commercial relations between the two nations.